redappleabc/klubby-aws-infrastructure/README.md

 ### Back-End CICD
 TODO need to add this section

+To deploy the Klubby AWS Infrastructure to a new a new account you need to simply deploy the be-cicd and the fe-cicd cloudformation stacks.
+The dev and prod stages have this deployed to their corresponding AWS accounts.

+To do so....
+blah

+made up of 2 codebuild projects:
+- General Deploy Project
+- Sam Deploy Project

+Components deployed by the be-cicd:
+- appsync
+- etc....

+Components not deployed by the be-cicd:

 ### Front-End CICD

 The FE-CICD infrasturcture is responsible for the deployment of the front-end of the Klubby Application on all device types.
 The following environments are currently supported: